ilaksono/rr-challenge/README.md

   - (fixed) The Drag and Drop events do not work in iOS Safari
   - growIn animation on OrderListItem does not work on Firefox 93
   - Performs well on Google Chrome
+  - 2021/10/18 - Checking `Manual input` on supplier section of OrderCreateForm with a supplier selected dismisses the input fields and uses the selected supplier
+  - Should add:
+    - form validation for country/city/state in address table
+    - form validation driver_insurance of drivers and standard format
+    - More test coverage

 # Screenshots and Demos
   !["Demo on Mobile"](https://github.com/ilaksono/rr-challenge/blob/main/docs/rr-video-demo.mov)